smichaelsen/ext-solr/Documentation/Routing/SimplifyFacetsInQuery.rst

 	taste=matcha,sour,sweet

 .. tip::
-  The facet and the parameter can be equal, you don't have to choose different names.
+  The facet and the "target" can be equal, you may use same names.

 .. note::
-  By enable the mask option, the concat option applied automatically!
+  By enabling the mask option, the concat option applied automatically!

 .. note::
   The mask only apply to facet you configure inside of the map.

 .. important::
-  Some facet names are excludes from mask until you configure a different parameter name.
-These are TYPO3 internal parameters.
+  Some facet names are excluded from mask until you configure a different parameter name.
+This are the internal/reserved parameters of TYPO3.
   * type
   * id
   * no_cache